Hilbert space fragmentation imposed real spectrum of non-Hermitian systems: Hatano-Nelson model

 The fourth and final step of the proof is to establish the existence of the similarity transformation in each sub-sector.
 For pedagogical reason we first consider few examples of non-reciprocal hopping of a single particle in a four-site system.
 Fig.~\ref{fig2}(d, i) is a linear chain with open boundary condition.
 This can be mapped to a Hermitian form for $\ga < J$ by the scaling \beq |i \rangle \rightarrow \lambda_i |i \rangle, \quad \langle i | \rightarrow (1/\lambda_i) \langle i |, \eeq where $\lambda_i = 1, r, r^2, r^3$, for $i = 1, \ldots, 4$, respectively, and $r \equiv \sqrt{J_2/J_1}$~\cite{eptop3}.
-However, for periodic boundary condition, as in Fig.~\ref{fig2}(d, ii), the transformation will not work since the new link 4-1 cannot be made Hermitian.
-Thus, finding similarity transformations is non-trivial where the connections form closed loops, which is precisely our case as seen in Fig.~\ref{fig2}(b, c).
+However, for periodic boundary condition, as in Fig.~\ref{fig2}(d, ii), the transformation will not work since the new link 4 -1 of the closed loop cannot be made Hermitian.
+This exemplifies that finding similarity transformations is non-trivial where the connections form closed loops, which is precisely our case as seen in, e.g., Fig.~\ref{fig2}(b, c).
 Now consider Fig.~\ref{fig2}(d, iii) which is also a closed loop, but where the hops are $J_2, J_2, J_1, J_1$ moving clockwise.
 In this case, once again, a similarity mapping exist, with $\lambda_i = 1, r, r^2, r$, respectively.
-This example illustrates the principle that a closed loop which has equal number of $J_1$ and $J_2$ hops while traversing it clockwise or anticlockwise can be mapped to a Hermitian form.
-This is because every $J_2$ link requires an additional scaling of $r$ for the second site compared to the first, while a $J_1$ link requires a scaling of $1/r$.
+This example illustrates the crucial property that a closed loop with \emph{equal} number of $J_1$ and $J_2$ hops, while traversing along a direction, can be mapped to a Hermitian form.
+This is because a $J_2$ link requires an additional scaling of $r$ for the second site compared to the first, which is compensated by a $J_1$ link which requires a $1/r$ scaling.
 This is exactly the case for the connectivities of Fig.~\ref{fig2} (b, c), where the scalings associated with the wavefunctions are marked in blue.
-Additional examples of such scalings are discussed in the SI~\cite{SI}.
-We prove below that \emph{all} the connections of $\ham_f$ are such that each and every possible loop has this property.
+Additional examples of such scalings are discussed in the Appendix B. We prove below that \emph{all} the connections of $\ham_{HN, f}$ are such that each and every possible loop has this property.

 Starting from any $| (i_1, i_2, \ldots i_n) (j_1, j_2, \ldots j_n) \ra$, a closed loop is obtained in three basic ways.

 (1) If one or more of the site indices change as, say, $i \rightarrow i^{\prime} \rightarrow i^{\prime \prime}$ and so on, and then reverse the path to go back to $i$, while obeying the rules (i) and (ii).
 Since the reverse of a $J_1$ hop is a $J_2$ hop, and vice versa, traversing the loop along one direction will necessarily have equal number of $J_1$ and $J_2$ hops.
 The loop (1)(7) $\rightarrow$ (1)(5) $\rightarrow$ (3)(5) $\rightarrow$ (3)(7) $\rightarrow$ (1)(7) in Fig.~\ref{fig2}(c) is an example.